 And this is one of the latest designs (and one of our favorites) created for our licensee in the Spokane, WA market:

-This is a new design (Dec 2016) created for Jared Rogers and Garfield Duncan in North Carolina (Triad/Charlotte) for their new Mercedes Metris.
+This is design was created in 2016 for Jared Rogers and Garfield Duncan in North Carolina (Triad/Charlotte) for their new Mercedes Metris.
 They decided to put extra emphasis on the .com with this alternative version of the logo.

 Here’s the design ~